ZZJHARRY/starter-hugo-academic/content/authors/admin/_index.md

 I am currently a graduate student studying Computer Science and Engineering at the University of Michigan.
 In May 2021, I obtained the bachelor of science degree from the University of Michigan, majoring in Computer Science and Pure Mathematics.
 I am glad to be advised by Prof. [Ivo Dinov](https://www.socr.umich.edu/people/dinov/) at [SOCR](https://www.socr.umich.edu/html/SOCR_Research.html).

-Previously, I was adivised by Prof. [Hun-Seok Kim](https://kim.engin.umich.edu/) in his [Lab](https://kim.engin.umich.edu/people/) as a research assistant.
+Previously, I was advised by Prof. [Hun-Seok Kim](https://kim.engin.umich.edu/) in his [Lab](https://kim.engin.umich.edu/people/) as a research assistant.

 During summer 2020, I was a software development engineer intern at [Amazon](https://www.amazon.com/).
 My project was to integrate [Amazon Alexa](https://developer.amazon.com/en-US/alexa) with [Knowledge Graph](https://www.ibm.com/topics/knowledge-graph) service.